Partner in Safety

 There are 6 Requirements to become a Partner in Safety:

-4. Educational class held with the community discussing fire safety and evacuations, File of Life, and DNR/MOST Forms.
+- Educational class held with the community discussing Fire Safety and Evacuations, Emergency Preparedness, File of Life, DNR/MOST Forms and Mitigating Fall Risk.

-6. Staff training on mitigating fall hazards and how to safely lift a person after a fall.
+- Staff training via videos on mitigating fall hazards, how to safely lift a person after a fall, and DNR/MOST Forms.

 Qualifying as a Partner in Safety will provide your community with an annual award showing residents that their staff members are actively partnering with South Metro Fire Rescue in a commitment to resident safety and well-being.

-PRINT THE PARTNER IN SAFETY CHECKLIST to keep track of your progress.
+PRINT THE PARTNER IN SAFETY CHECKLIST to keep track of your progress by clicking the link below.

 REQUIRED Resources for Partner in Safety